Carlton Club: Chris Pincher scandal

-The club was the place at which Chris Pincher, the deputy chief whip, was alleged to have committed sexual assault on two men on 29 June 2022.
+It was at the Carlton that Chris Pincher, the deputy chief whip, was alleged to have committed sexual assault on two men on 29 June 2022.
 The revelations following this scandal led to the government crisis and the resignation of the Prime Minister, Boris Johnson.
+The standards committee found Pincher's conduct amounted to an abuse of power and recommended he be suspended for eight weeks.
+Pincher initially intended to appeal the suspension, however he ultimately resigned as an MP in September 2023, triggering a by-election in his Tamworth constituency which the Conservatives lost to Labour.

 Membership

-Historically and by tradition, only males could become full members after being proposed and seconded by two current members who have known the applicant and been members themselves for at least two years.
-From the 1970s onwards, women were allowed to become associate members, meaning they were unable to vote.
+Historically and by tradition, only gentlemen could become full members after being proposed and seconded by two current members who have known the applicant and been members themselves for at least two years.
+From the 1970s onwards, there were female associate members, meaning they were unable to vote.
 On becoming Conservative leader in 1975, Margaret Thatcher was made an honorary member of the club and, as such, until 2008 was the only female member entitled to full membership.
-Thatcher was elected as the club's second president (the first was Harold Macmillan) in May 2009.
+Thatcher was elected (in May 2009) to the vacancy, as the club's second president, succeeding her only predecessor Harold Macmillan who had died in 1986.

 A separate, unrelated Ladies' Carlton Club was established after the First World War as a social and political centre for Conservative women.
 It closed in 1958.

 A full history of the club was published by historian Lord Lexden to mark its 175th anniversary in 2007.